The world has changed.

 New Skills That will Become Relevant

-Analytical Skills because Product Analytics Will become Tactical: While Product Managers already analyse data to some extent, in the new world this won’t be enough.
+While Product Managers already analyse data to a good extent, in the new world this won’t be enough.
 Data Analysis will no longer only be transactional (eg who churned) or strategic (what was the churn in the last quarter).

 The outcomes of existing features, in terms of the metrics they impacted, will need to be factored into the next iteration.
-This would mean developing heuristics, or methods include systems thinking into the product decision making.
+This would mean developing heuristics to include systems thinking into the product decision making.

 In the post covid world, Product Led Growth is likely to become very central to most companies Growth Strategy.
 This is exactly the change that McDonalds also incorporated to ensure they thrive in the 2008 recession.